-Colleagues can feel anxious or unsure about how to communicate with someone with hearing loss in their team, which can result in colleagues with hearing loss being excluded – both during meetings and social interaction.
-Deaf awareness training and, if applicable, basic sign language training, would be extremely beneficial for all team members who will be working with someone with hearing loss on a regular basis.
+Some people can feel anxious or unsure about how to communicate with someone with hearing loss in the workplace.
+This can result in colleagues with hearing loss being excluded during meetings and socially.
+Deaf awareness training and basic sign language training can be helpful for people working with someone with hearing loss on a regular basis.

-Sign language involves a combination of hand shapes and movements, lip patterns, facial expressions and shoulder movements.
+Sign language uses a combination of hand shapes and movements, lip patterns, facial expressions and shoulder movements.
 It has its own grammar and is structured in a completely different way from English.

-If an employee who uses sign language joins your organisation then it can be really useful to organise sign language training so that your team can get the basics.
+If an employee who uses sign language joins your organisation it can be useful to organise sign language training so that your team can learn the basics.
 Action on Hearing Loss runs BSL training.
-Also see our section on communication support.